Tomev/qcflow/docs/source/model-registry.rst

 .. code-block:: python

-    import mlflow.pyfunc
+    import qcflow.pyfunc

     model_name = "sk-learn-random-forest-reg-model"
     alias = "champion"

-    champion_version = mlflow.pyfunc.load_model(f"models:/{model_name}@{alias}")
+    champion_version = qcflow.pyfunc.load_model(f"models:/{model_name}@{alias}")

     champion_version.predict(data)

 Note that model alias assignments can be updated independently of your production code.
 If the ``champion`` alias in the snippet above is reassigned to a new model version in the Model Registry, the next execution of this snippet will automatically pick up the new model version.
 This allows you to decouple model deployments from your inference workloads.

-Serving an MLflow Model from Model Registry
+Serving an QCFlow Model from Model Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have registered an MLflow model, you can serve the model as a service on your host.
+After you have registered an QCFlow model, you can serve the model as a service on your host.

 .. code-block:: bash

     #!/usr/bin/env sh

     # Set environment variable for the tracking URL where the Model Registry resides
-    export MLFLOW_TRACKING_URI=http://localhost:5000
+    export QCFLOW_TRACKING_URI=http://localhost:5000

     # Serve the production model from the model registry
-    mlflow models serve -m "models:/sk-learn-random-forest-reg-model@champion"
+    qcflow models serve -m "models:/sk-learn-random-forest-reg-model@champion"

-Promoting an MLflow Model across environments
+Promoting an QCFlow Model across environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In mature DevOps and MLOps workflows, organizations use separate environments (typically, dev, staging, and prod) with access controls to enable quick development without compromising stability in production.
-In MLflow, you can use registered models and :ref:`MLflow Authentication <auth>` to express access-controlled environments for your MLflow models.
+In QCFlow, you can use registered models and :ref:`QCFlow Authentication <auth>` to express access-controlled environments for your QCFlow models.
 For example, you can create registered models corresponding to each combination of environment and business problem (e.g.
 ``prod.ml_team.revenue_forecasting``, ``dev.ml_team.revenue_forecasting``) and configure permissions
 accordingly.
-As you iterate on MLflow models for your business problem, you can promote them through the various environments for continuous integration and deployment.
+As you iterate on QCFlow models for your business problem, you can promote them through the various environments for continuous integration and deployment.

 For mature production-grade setups, we recommend setting up automated workflows that train and register models in each environment.
 To productionize the latest iteration on a business problem, promote your machine learning code across environments via source control and CI/CD systems.

-For simple model deployment use cases, you can register your trained MLflow Model to a dev environment registered model as the latest model version and then use :meth:`~mlflow.client.MlflowClient.copy_model_version` to promote it across registered models.
+For simple model deployment use cases, you can register your trained QCFlow Model to a dev environment registered model as the latest model version and then use :meth:`~qcflow.client.MlflowClient.copy_model_version` to promote it across registered models.

 .. code-block:: python

-    from mlflow import MlflowClient
+    from qcflow import MlflowClient

     client = MlflowClient()
     client.copy_model_version(